sachalifs/password-validators/README.md

 A React component that provides visual feedback for password validation rules.

 This is the main package where you'll find the component, unit tests, development environment, docs and assumptions.

-Please read through this doc.
+👉 Please read through the [README](./packages/password-validators/README.md) in that project.

 ### [password-validators-demo](./packages/password-validators-demo)